Manderby/NALib/Readme.txt

 3. Destructors
 --------------
-Structs which have been initialized using a createXXX function (see above) must be deleted with the appropriate destructor.
+Structs which have been initialized using an naCreateXXX function (see above) must be deleted with the appropriate destructor.

 As NALib is a C library, there are no destructors like in typical OOP languages and consequently, such deletion must be done manually by the programmer.

-In NALib, destruction-functions either start with destroyXXX or clearXXX.
+In NALib, destruction-functions either start with naDestroyXXX or naClearXXX.
 Both functions expect a pointer to the struct and will perform all appropriate destructions.
-Basically, clearXXX will erase the contents. destroyXXX will call clearXXX first and free the given pointer after that.
+Basically, naClearXXX will erase the contents. naDestroyXXX will call naClearXXX first and free the given pointer after that.

 A. clearXXX functions are meant for variables whose content shall be erased but the memory of the struct itself shall not be freed.

-B. destroyXXX functions are meant for Pointers which shall be erased and freed completely from memory.
+B. destroyXXX functions are meant for pointers which shall be erased and freed completely from memory.

-Usually, both these functions only have one parameter: The pointer to the struct to clear/delete.
-Sometimes though, a programmer just wants to erase the contents of a variable but use it again immediately after that.
-Whereever this is useful, the clearXXX functions has a second argument "reinitialize" which does just that.
-If this argument is set to NA_TRUE, a createXXX function call will be performed automatically.
-If the argument is NA_FALSE, the values in thestruct are garbage.

 Usually, the cases listed here go in pairs with the cases listed in the Constructors explanation above.
 Meaning a case A constructor usually will